CITI – Collaborative Institutional Training Initiative

 6. Agree to Assurance Statement

-7. Complete all of the following modules regardless of the type of research that you conduct (you must score at least 80% for each quiz, and should retake any quizzes for which you do not score 80%):
+7. Complete all of the following modules regardless of the type of research that you conduct (you must score at least 80% for each module quiz, and should retake any quizzes for which you do not score 80%):

 • Responsible Conduct of Research: Course Introduction